ordovician/calcutron/README.md

 - `BEQ  Ra, Rb, k` - Branch if EQual

 ## Pseudo Instructions
 These instructions are all just shorthands for other instructions.
-For instance `INC Rd` is just short for `ADDI Rd, 1` and `COPY Rd, Ra` is short for `ADD Rd, x0, Ra`.
+For instance `INC Rd` is just short for `ADDI Rd, 1` and `MOVE Rd, Ra` is short for `ADD Rd, x0, Ra`.
 Remember register `x0` is always zero.

 - `DEC  Rd` - DECrement
 - `INC  Rd` - INCrement